bytes0xcr6/BoredApe-Transactions-API/README.md

 npm i
 ```

-- 3rd access to the cloned folder
+- 3rd Access to the cloned folder

 ```
 cd .\BoredApe-Transactions-API\